takehsia/when_where_how_many_workers_will_be_displaced_by_AI-/README.md

 You can run the main analysis code without running the data integration and cleaning code, since the cleaned datasets have already been saved in the repository.

 Note: Since some original detests are so large and require a high-performance computing system to process.
 If you run this code in your local environment, it will not work well.
-If high performance computing systems are not available, please use the cleaned dataset, which is in the same repository.
+If high performance computing systems are not available, please use the cleaned datasets, that have already been in the repository.

 Folder: Data_integration_cleaning
-File: submit_260402_Data_integration_and_cleaning.py
+File: submit_260402_Data_integration_and_cleaning.ipynb

   - Description: This is the primary preprocessing script.
 It handles the raw Excel files from BLS and SUSB, standardizes NAICS codes, removes broad